 (d) (i) A Letter of Credit shall provide that Y may draw upon the Letter of Credit in an amount that is equal to all amounts that are due and owing from X but have not been paid to Y within the time allowed for such payments under this Agreement.
 A Letter of Credit shall provide that a drawing may be made on the Letter of Credit upon submission to the bank issuing the Letter of Credit of one or more certificates of Y in accordance with specific requirements of the Letter of Credit.

-(ii) If X shall fail to renew, substitute, or sufficiently increase the amount of an outstanding Letter of Credit (as the case may be), or establish one or more additional Letters of Credit, or otherwise provide sufficient Posted Credit Support,Eligible Credit Support then Y may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates in accordance with specific requirements of the Letter of Credit.
-Cash proceeds received from drawing upon the Letter of Credit shall be deemed and shall be maintained in accordance with this Annex.
+(ii) If X shall fail to renew, substitute, or sufficiently increase the amount of an outstanding Letter of Credit (as the case may be), or establish one or more additional Letters of Credit, or otherwise provide sufficient Eligible Credit Support or upon or at any time after the occurrence of an Event of Default with respect to X, then Y may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates in accordance with specific requirements of the Letter of Credit.
+Cash proceeds received from drawing upon the Letter of Credit shall be deemed Posted Collateral and shall be maintained in accordance with this Annex.
 Notwithstanding Y’s receipt of Cash under the Letter of Credit, X shall remain liable to Y for any failure to Transfer sufficient Eligible Credit Support to Y in accordance with the terms of this Annex.

 (e) If a party’s Credit Support Provider shall furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such Credit Support Provider be reduced by the amount of any Letter of Credit established by such party (but only for such time as such party’s Letter of Credit shall be in effect).
 In the event a party shall be required to furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such party be reduced by the amount of any Letter of Credit established by such party’s Credit Support Provider (but only for such time as such Credit Support Provider’s Letter of Credit shall be in effect).